-As of the date the consolidated financial statements were authorized for issue, the Group continues in evaluating the impact of the amendments on its financial position and financial performance resulting from the application of other standards or interpretations.
+As of the date of the consolidated financial statements were authorized for issue, the Group is still evaluating the impact of the amendments to other standards and interpretations on its financial position and financial performance.
 The related impact will be disclosed when the evaluation is completed.